-For the 2007 revaluation year audit, an analysis was performed that confirmed that the median square foot unit values of the sold and unsold residential properties were similar.
+For the 2007 revaluation year audit, an analysis was performed that confirmed that the median assessed value per square foot for sold and unsold residential property was similar.
 Since tax year 2008 is the intervening year, this relationship should not change.
 If there is no change in either category, the conclusions from the 2007 audit would also be applicable to the current year.